Collaboration Guidelines

 Discuss with your collaborator(s) about who will post the final song.

-For example, if you add music to a #needslyrics song post, discuss with the original lyricist whether you'll add a demo to their existing post, or create a new one for the collaboration.
+For example, if you add music to a #NeedsLyrics song post, discuss with the original lyricist whether you'll add a demo to their existing post, or create a new one for the collaboration.

-Future plans
+Future Plans

 - Might the collab be used after FAWM and for physical sale (CD, vinyl, etc.)?